rafaelcalhau/boilerplate-node-project/readme.md

 We're using Jest and Supertest.
 These libraries together can offer a lot of possibilities to build complete and trusteable tests.
 The base structure is already ready for you and there are a few tests available.

-- [Jestjs.io](https://jestjs.io/): It works with projects using: Babel, TypeScript, Node, React, Angular, Vue and more!
+- [Jestjs.io](https://jestjs.io/): Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
 - [Supertest](https://github.com/visionmedia/supertest): Super-agent driven library for testing node.js HTTP servers using a fluent API.

 To run a test: